RudyMartin/dsai-2025/outline/2-Teams/orion_beta/readme.md

-Here is the expanded specification for **Team Orion Beta**, with integrated support for your extra camera to enhance forecasting, documentation, or observational tracking.

----

 ## 📊 **Team Orion Beta – Data Aggregation + Forecast Dashboard (Raspberry Pi 5)**
 **Now with Optional Camera for Visual Forecast Logs**